Sahel nomad

 AuthorS

-Michel Tinguiri (Ph.D.) teaches cultural anthropology at Montgomery College (Maryland) and French Language and Culture for Global Language Center in Washington DC metro area.
-He is author of "The Tribulations of a Sahelian Traveler" and "“La Parole Muette et les Echos de la Justice||Mute Speech and the Echoes of Justice”.
+Michel Tinguiri (Ph.D.) teaches cultural anthropology and French Language in Washington DC metro area.
+He authored many books including, "The Tribulations of a Sahelian Traveler" and "“La Parole Muette et les Echos de la Justice||Mute Speech and the Echoes of Justice”, "From Words to Algorithms: Bridging AI and the Humanities".

 Professor Christopher Wise teaches English and Comparative Literature at Western Washington University, in Bellingham (Washington), United States.
 His expertise covers a wide range of areas including comparative literature, postcolonial studies, the Sahel and the Middle East.
 He is the author numerous books: 1.
 Sorcery, Totem, and Jihad in African Philosophy, New York: Bloomsbury, 2017.
 2. In Search of Yambo Ouologuem, Vlaeberg, South Africa: Chimurenga Books, 2011.
 3. The Timbuktu Chronicles, 1493-1599 C.E.: Al Hajj Mahmud Kati’s Tarikh al fattash.
 Trenton, New Jersey & Asmara, Eritrea: Africa World Press, 2011.
 4. Chomsky and Deconstruction: The Politics of Unconscious Knowledge.
 New York: Palgrave-MacMillan, 2011.
 5. Derrida, Africa, and the Middle East, New York: Palgrave-MacMillan, 2009.